-WiseCable® cable railing kits are available in multiple combinations.
+WiseCable® Cable Railing Kits are available in multiple combinations.
 Each kit is designed to accommodate a variety of installation situations, including stairs or angled runs, and runs through one or even two corners.

-Cable Railing Framework
+Framework for Cable Railing

 Frame must support enough tension to keep cables taut (will vary with wood used).